 During the Middle Ages, dancing was a very reserved practice and the church played a crucial role in the development of medieval dances.
 The church primarily did not approve of medieval dancing.
 However, it eventually became accepted and became part of some religious sermons or ceremonies.

-There were several types of dances that were popularised during the medieval period such as Carol, Basse Dance, The Egg Dance, Scottish Dance, among many others.
+There were several types of dances that were popularised during the medieval period such as the Carol, Basse Dance, The Egg Dance, and Scottish Dance, among many others.
 Instruments such as drums and lutes were also used while dancing.
-They were used as accompaniment to the songs sung during these performances.
+They were used as an accompaniment to the songs sung during these performances.

 Medieval dance costumes varied per class.
-The upper class men and women wore more vivid, dramatic and luxurious attire.
+The upper-class men and women wore more vivid, dramatic, and luxurious attire.
 They mostly wore gowns that were made of silk and other expensive materials.
 Some medieval dance costumes were strapless while others had longer sleeves for a more dramatic effect.

-Circle dances were probably the oldest type and perhaps the oldest medieval dance formation ever known.
+were probably the oldest type and perhaps the oldest medieval dance formation ever known.
 This type of medieval dance has been a part of community life ever since people started dancing, not just during the medieval period.
 However, some of these dances were not documented in history.

 Court Dances were dignified dance performances done at a court.
 As recorded in historical documents, these dances included tiptoeing and jumping steps, as well as several curtseys.
-The most common court dances were the Basse Dance, Black Alman, Black Nag, Rufty Tufty.
+The most common court dances were the Basse Dance, Black Alman, Black Nag, and Rufty Tufty.

 Line Dance was another type of medieval dance.
 Line dances were choreographed dances with repeated steps.
 Similar to the circle dance where the dancers formed a circle, a line dance was performed in one line or several rows.
-Common lines dances were La Spagna, The Morris Dance and The Jig.
+Common lines dances were La Spagna, The Morris Dance, and The Jig.

 Kings and Queens usually sent invitations to noblemen to attend Royal Balls, where lavish banquets were held followed by music and medieval dancing.
 Young nobles and royalties greeted each other in the form of courtesy.
-They would dance slowly in circle.
+They would dance slowly in a circle.
 Sometimes, people from the noble classes would arrange some of these social events.

-Carol dancing was probably the most documented medieval dance during this era, popularised during the 12th and 13th century in the western part of Europe.
+Carol dancing was probably the most documented medieval dance during this era, popularised during the 12th and 13th centuries in the western part of Europe.
 This was also one of the most basic examples of a circle dance.

 Egg Dance was a country dance that was named after an Easter game.
 The dancers moved between the eggs but avoid damaging them.
 This kind of dance was also very commonly performed during festivals and large celebrations.

 The Morris Dance was one of the most significant medieval dances.
-It was the oldest and it has remained the same since it was introduced with King Edward III.
+It was the oldest and it has remained the same since it was introduced by King Edward III.
 The medieval dance told stories of bravery and gallantry such as those of Robin Hood and his men.

 The painting was famous for several centuries and some illustrated books were said to have been produced based loosely on this painting.
 It was destroyed during World War II and only a copy of the original medieval Dance of Death painting was kept.

-During the medieval period, these medieval dances became part of religious practice and became very common among Christians especially during the 13th century.
+During the medieval period, these medieval dances became part of religious practice and became very common among Christians, especially during the 13th century.
 Social events and gatherings, whether secular or religious were often enlivened by dancing.
-However, the physical manifestation of happiness, bliss and glee were not only revealed during these occasions but has transcended to become part of every life, medieval or otherwise.
+However, the physical manifestation of happiness, bliss, and glee was not only revealed during these occasions but has transcended to become part of every life, medieval or otherwise.